 How Can I Afford to Travel Several Times a Year

-I often get asked, “How can you afford traveling so much?” and even get comments such as “Wow, you’re so rich!“.
+I often get asked, “How can you afford traveling so much?” and even get comments such as “Wow, you must be so rich!“.
+How I wish I am.
 But I am not rich.
 I was 20 when I started traveling and I was only earning around 20,000 Php ($394 USD) during my first few months as a newly employed person but I was able to afford 2-3 international trips per year and I was able to circle around Southeast Asia.

 So how did I make that happen?

 Well, it is definitely not because I am rich and no my parents don’t sponsor my trips either.
 All of these are from the hard-earned money I managed to have from working and hustling.

 Accounting & Allocating Finances

 I started keeping track of all my finances, everything I spend on whether it is necessities or other unnecessary things.
 There are a ton of free money apps out there like Wallet.

 I also did mine on a simple Excel spreadsheet.
 Then I began to see which things are taking so much of my money.